This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about opioids?

 An opioid is a type of medicine used to treat pain.
-Examples of opioids are oxycodone, morphine, fentanyl, or codeine.
+Examples of opioids are oxycodone, morphine, fentanyl, and codeine.

 Why is pain control important?